Serhii75/laravel-layered/readme.md

 composer require sidev/laravel-layered
 ```

-Package will use its own base repository and service classes and interfaces, but if you want to use yours, publish package config by running command:
+Then run command:

 `php artisan vendor:publish --provider="SiDev\LaravelLayered\LayeredServiceProvider"`

-and redefine their paths.
+> Package will use its own base repository and service classes and interfaces, but if you want to use yours, you can redefine them in config/layered.php.

 ## Artisan commands and usage